Medline ® Abstract for Reference 78

 of 'Molecular pathogenesis of exocrine pancreatic cancer'

-Aberrant MicroRNA-155 expression is an early event in the multistep progression of pancreatic adenocarcinoma.
+CONCLUSIONS: Aberrant miRNA expression is an early event in the multistage progression of pancreatic cancer, and miR-155 warrants further evaluation as a biomarker for IPMNs in clinical samples.

-Department of Pathology, Sol Goldman Pancreatic Cancer Research Center, Baltimore, MD, USA.
+Department of Pathology, The Sol Goldman Pancreatic Cancer Research Center, Johns Hopkins University School of Medicine, Baltimore, MD 21231, USA.